nataliecje/SC1015-vehicle-analysis/README.md

 For all machine learning model train to test ratio will be 70 : 30.

+Metrics used for classifications:
+- Classification accuracy = (TP + TN) / no. of samples
+- True positive rate = true positives / all positives
+- True negative rate = true negative / all negatives
+- False positive rate = false positive / all negatives
+- False negative rate = false negative / all positive

+Metrics used for regression:
+- R^2 = 1 - (MSE / variance)
+- Mesn Squared Error = RSS / no. of samples

+** the results shown for the model are all used with the hyperparameters that performs the best

 ### Predicting whether a driver will make an insurance claim

 Response variable: Claims (Yes / No)
+Predictor variables: "gender", "agecat", "area", "veh_body", "credit_score", "traffic_index", "veh_age", "veh_value", "monthDiff"

 **One Hot Encoding**